openlibhums/memory-alpha/content/support/journal-management/themes-placeholder.md

-Title: Design Themes on Janeway
+title: Design Themes on Janeway
 # Design Themes on Janeway